voronianski/Do-I-Know-JS/README.md

 ## Examples Structure

-Every example on some topic stays in separate folder and consists of main `index.html` file that can be opened in the browser and `index.js` that can be easily executed via command-line as well.
+Every example on some topic stays in separate folder and consists of main `index.html` file that can be opened in the browser and `index.js` that can be in some cases easily executed via command-line as well.

 ```bash
 node /patterns/general/hoisting